jprichardson/string.js/README.md

 Credits
 -------

 I have looked at the code by the creators in the libraries mentioned in **Motivation**.
-As noted in the source code, I've specifically used code from Google Closure (Google Inc), Underscore String [Esa-Matti Suuronen](http://esa-matti.suuronen.org/), and php.js (http://phpjs.org/authors/index).
+As noted in the source code, I've specifically used code from Google Closure (Google Inc), Underscore String [Esa-Matti Suuronen](http://esa-matti.suuronen.org/), and php.js (http://phpjs.org/authors/index), and [TJ Holowaychuk](https://github.com/component/pad).